janosh/blog/content/posts/2018-11-02-gatsby-algolia-search/gatsby-algolia-search.md

 } from 'react-instantsearch-dom'
 import { Algolia } from 'styled-icons/fa-brands/Algolia'

-import { Root, SearchBox, HitsWrapper, By } from './styles' import * as hitComps from './hits'
+import { Root, HitsWrapper, By } from './styles' import Input from './Input' import * as hitComps from './hits'

 const events = ['mousedown', 'touchstart']